ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 ### Epoch Tick {#sec-epoch-tick}

-An Epoch Tick is a single opaque blob send to multiple consumers.
+An Epoch Tick is a single opaque blob sent to multiple consumers.

 ~~~~ CDDL
 {::include cddl/multi-nonce.cddl}